 At AAG, we believe that a good parent/teacher relationship is necessary for the maximum school success.
 Throughout the year, you will be provided with all the essential information that is needed to keep you updated about your child's life at school.
 Newsletters, emails, letters, will be emailed on a regular basis.
 Report cards will tell you about your daughter's academic progress.
-Quarterly virtual parent/teacher conferences will give you great opportunities to meet your child's teachers.
-We will have a virtual Open House in September and parent meetings by appointments via Zoom.
+Quarterly parent/teacher conferences will give you great opportunities to meet your child's teachers.
+We will have Open House in September and parent/teacher conference meetings.